Get help with a PCN

 Please allow 2 working days for 1st Class post and 5 working days for 2nd class post to be delivered to us.

 Please do not send cash in the post.

 If your PCN number is not quoted your payment may not be correctly allocated to your fine.

 Cheques that are post dated will not be accepted.

 Sending a cheque with a challenge letter or to an address other than that given above may delay processing your payment.

 Our cashiers are able to accept the following payment methods:

-Our offices opening hours are Monday to Friday, 9am to 4:30pm.
+Our offices opening hours are Monday to Friday, 9am - 1pm and 2pm - 4:30pm.